Turnbull Surname Meaning, History & Origin

-Turnbull Surname Genealogy
+Turnbull Surname Meaning

-Turnbulls were a Border clan and Turnbulls were to be found on both the Scottish and English sides of the border.
+The Turnbulls were a Border clan and Turnbulls were to be found on both the Scottish and English sides of the border.
 Trimble, Trumble, and Trumbull are all possible variants of Turnbull.

-Turnbull Resources on
+Turnbull Surname Resources on The Internet

 - Turnbull Clan Association